hidr0c/tuyu-archives/README.md

 # Tuyu archives
 <s> After Pusu decided to delete every MV related to Pusu, I came up with the idea of creating a website that plays Tuyu's MVs on shuffle and loop 24/7.
-The website is functional for now—it's not beautiful, but it works 😅.
-Next, I'll work on optimizing the repo since the entire **tuyu-music** playlist is about 1.8GB 💀. </s>
+The website is functional for now—it's not beautiful, but it works.
+Next, I'll work on optimizing the repo since the entire **tuyu-music** playlist is about 1.8GB. </s>

 Ok so Pusu decided not to delete their music but I will continue this project for fun
 # Little checklist: